Referring a potential victim to the Assistance system

 Make sure that the potential trafficking victim gives their consent to you contacting the Assistance system.
 Without consent you cannot give the Assistance system any information that may be used to identify the victim, and nobody can be referred to the Assistance system without their consent.

-You must tell the potential victim about the services that the Assistance system can offer and the system’s obligation to notify the police.
+You must tell the potential victim about the services that the Assistance system can offer.
 The Assistance system can help and guide you in doing this.

 You can contact the Assistance system and discuss the potential victim’s situation generally, without disclosing the victim’s identity, location or other identifying data.
 The call will not lead to any consequences to you or the victim.